aharonium/opensiddur.org/posts/HTML/prayers/solilunar/shabbat/shabbat-shaharit/nishmat-kol-hai-arranged-by-aharon-varady.html.md

 <div class="english">
 The soul of every living being shall bless your Name, YHVH our <em>elo'ah</em>.
-And the spirit of all flesh
-shall glorify and exalt your remembrance, our King, always.
+And the spirit of every mortal being shall glorify and exalt your remembrance, our King, always.
 </div></td></tr>